kravetsone/vscode-publint/README.md

 <br>

+We recommend using it together with the [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) extension.

 ### Thanks

--   [publint](https://github.com/bluwy/publint), for the original package for the lint `package.json` file
+-   [publint](https://github.com/bluwy/publint), for the original package for the lint `package.json` file.